emuise/code-structProdSem/scripts/manuscript/manuscript.md

 attributes to develop and apply within a single EBV class by determining the independent and shared contributions of lidar-derived forest structural attributes and modelled forest structure to explaining ecosystem function.
-Third, we examine the global applicability of these results by evaluating the consistency of the observed forest structure-function relationships across a broad range of environment gradients and forest types.
+Third, we examine the potential geographic extensibility of these results by evaluating the consistency of the observed forest structure-function relationships across a broad range of environment gradients and forest types.

 # Methods and Materials